StoSUDANDO96/LabProj_2022_SudiamoTogether/README.md

       git pull

+* When you create a new file, you can add it to tell to Git that it must be tracked:

+      git add <filename>

+  You can add all untracked files with:

+      git add .

+  This will ignore all files with names, paths or extensions contained inside `.gitignore`.
+If the programs you are using create temporary and junk files, you can add them to `.gitignore`, so that they will not be tracked nor committed.

 * After your edits, you can commit the changes into your local repository with:

       git commit -a -m "A description of what you did to the unlucky code"

-  This will ignore all files with names, paths or extensions contained inside `.gitignore`.
-If the programs you are using create temporary and junk files, you can add them to `.gitignore`, so that they will not be tracked nor committed.

 * You can then update the files on the remote repository: